praveenjuge/praveenjuge/public/blog/my-2024-tech-stack.md

   name: 'Praveen Juge'
   picture: 'https://avatars.githubusercontent.com/u/13696888?v=4'
 slug: 'my-2024-tech-stack'
-description: 'While building my SaaS app, Mosaic, I had to take a moment and document the tech stack I used.
+description: 'While building my SaaS app, mosaicimg.com, I had to take a moment and document the tech stack I used.
 Here''s a quick rundown of all the tools that made it happen.'
 coverImage: ''
 publishedAt: '2024-09-25T15:58:55.910Z'
 ---